 MPPC partners with Haiti Outreach Ministries (HOM), a North American NGO, and the Mission of the Christian Church of Cite Soleil (MICECC), a group of Haitian leaders.
 HOM/MICECC has been ministering to the people of Haiti since 1989 through evangelism, education, building projects and health care.
 Although there are many needs, we are recruiting for a medical mission and construction.
-We are currently planning a trip for the spring of 2020.

 Ready to Make a Difference?

 Please select a form below to begin your application process.